All About Mom: Your Go-To Guide for Local Mother’s Day Gifts

 Ahhs and Spas

 We’ve never met a mom who turned down a good pedicure, and Julep (multiple locations including Bellevue, downtown Seattle, U District and Gig Harbor) is always a great gift choice.
 Their parlor menu includes dozens of options and upgrades, and Julep Nail Color does not contain formaldehyde or any other nasties.
-Go for a gift card, or surprise her with The Mani Collection ($45.00).
+Go for a gift card, or surprise her with a gift set.
 Frenchy’s Day Spa in Madison Park is another one of our favorites.
 The whole vibe is frilly and fun and for $45 you can hear mama purr when she gets her feet dipped in warm paraffin.
-Gift cards for spa services are a super option – or shop their Parisian-inspired store for cosmetics, soaps, candles, lingerie, jewelry or perfume (pictured).
+Gift cards for spa services are a super option – or shop their Parisian-inspired store for cosmetics, soaps, candles, lingerie, jewelry or perfume.

 Whoever said flowers are “out” for Mother’s Day is oh-so-wrong.
 Flowers are never out.
 Okay, maybe some of those cheesy arrangements with the Mylar balloons and cheap teddy bears, but if you’re reading this, we know you would never do that.
 Right?
 Riggght.
 Here’s how you do flowers: order from a chic place like Marigold and Mint on Capitol Hill (delivered, starting at $75, or pick up a beautiful bouquet for $25).
-They also have a great selection of cards in stock, from the super cute to the wickedly funny, and sweet treats such as handmade Fleur de Sel Caramels from Maison Bouche ($10 each).
+They also have a great selection of cards in stock, from the super cute to the wickedly funny, and sweet treats such organic Ayako and Family Jam ($12 each).

 Chocolate?
-Yes, please.
+Yes, please!
 Seattle has some amazing chocolatiers so there’s no excuse to indulge Mommy in anything but the best.
 Fran’s has possibly the most elegant packaging (and best tasting) chocolates around.
-Treat her to either the 20pc Assortment ($30) or the Grey and Smoked Salt Caramels ($28.50).
-This is a perfect go-to gift for sisters, aunties and anyone who’s name ends in -in-law.
+Treat her to either the 20pc Assortment ($30) or the Grey and Smoked Salt Caramels ($30).
+This is a perfect go-to gift for sisters, aunties and anyone whose name ends in -in-law.
 Chocolopolis on Queen Anne is another terrific option.
 Pick up a gift, or register for a tasting event.

-Similarly, Theo Chocolate in Fremont is amazing – for both Fair Trade chocolate gifts (try the Theo Taste of Washington Gift Set for $37) and for their events.
+Similarly, Theo Chocolate in Fremont is amazing – for both Fair Trade chocolate gifts (try the Theo Sampler Gift Collection for $27) and for their events.
 Sign up in advance and take Mom (and an in-law or two, plus kids) on a chocolate tour.

 Action & Adventure